AAFP Credit System

 If your activity had commercial support(www.accme.org) also include the following:

 - Copy of written policy and procedures governing honoraria and reimbursement of out-of pocket expenses for faculty, CME planners and/or authors.
 (ACCME Standard 3.4, 3.5, 3.6(www.accme.org))

 - If a social event was held in conjunction with this CME activity, please provide a copy of the description/invitation or other method used to notify participants of the event.
 This is to document that commercially supported social events did not compete with, nor take precedence over the educational event.
 (ACCME Standard 6(www.accme.org))

 The AAFP reserves the right to perform a post-event audit and/or have a live monitor present at any AAFP certified CME activity.

 When an activity is found non-compliant in more than one area in an initial audit, the AAFP COCPD Executive Committee reserves the right to suspend a CME provider’s eligibility to apply for AAFP credit.

-Failure to attest to resolve areas of non-compliance identified in an audit will result in an automatic suspension of a CME provider’s eligibility to apply for AAFP credit.
+Failure to resolve areas of non-compliance identified in an audit will result in an automatic suspension of a CME provider’s eligibility to apply for AAFP credit.

 Indication that a CME provider has not followed through on its commitment to resolve areas of non-compliance with reasonable effort will result in automatic suspension of a CME provider’s eligibility to apply for AAFP credit.